camwick/crochet-pattern-counter/README.md

 ## Creating EXE

-To create an executable, insure that pyinstaller is istalled with `pip intall pyinstalller`.
+To create an executable, insure that pyinstaller is istalled with `pip intall pyinstaller`.
 Here is the command used to create the executible:
 ```
 pyinstaller --onefile --windowed --name "Crochet Color Counter" --add-data="./counterUI.ui;." counterUI.py PatternCounter.py
 ```

-You'll only need to add the `images/` directory (or the specifed dir) to the same directory the executable lives.
+On first run, the executable will create the directories specifed in `counterUI.py`.